Sergey Nivens - Fotolia

 Key questions for IT managers

 WAN connectivity requirements can vary widely, depending on geography, the number of branch locations, branch size, application type, application location -- whether in the data center or in a cloud environment -- or guest Wi-Fi requirements.
 IT leaders should carefully evaluate the current and expected WAN requirements in terms of bandwidth, application prioritization and security.

-Here are some of the key questions IT leaders should ask when selecting a managed SD-WAN service:
+Here are some of the key questions IT leaders should ask when selecting from SD-WAN managed services offerings:

-- How does the managed SD-WAN service guarantee application performance for my critical applications?
+- How does the SD-WAN managed service offering guarantee application performance for my critical applications?
 How easy is it for me to alter the application prioritization profiles?